 The main financial covenants, as set out in the deed of trust, include the requirement of the Company to maintain a maximum outstanding balance of the bonds to Property value ratio (LTV) of not more than 72.5% and a minimum shareholders' equity of \$100,000.
 The Company complies with all covenants required in the deed of trust.
-The calculated annual effective interest rate is 6.09%.
-In January 2017, the Company purchased a financial instrument to hedge 100% of the cash flow currency risk, to mitigate the exposure to New Israeli Shekel currency, , The effective interest rate as indicated above does not include the cost of that transaction.
-Therefore the effective interest rate is expected to increase by approximately 1%.
+The calculated annual effective interest rate is approximately 6.1%.
+In January 2017, the Company purchased a financial instrument to hedge 100% of the cash flow currency risk, to mitigate the exposure to New Israeli Shekel currency.
+The effective interest rate as indicated above does not include the cost of that transaction.
+For more information see note 5 to the consolidated financial statements.